 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Take your next dose the following day and stay on your once-daily schedule.
-Do not take extra medicine to make up the missed dose.
+Take the missed dose on the same day you remember it.
+Take your next dose at the regular time and stay on your twice-daily schedule.
+Do not take two doses at one time.